 According to the Irish Times, in 2020 VC funding for tech companies in Ireland has slowed down since the onset of the crisis although it hasn’t dried up completely.
 VC firms are helping to alleviate liquidity issues for companies and are still making new investments at a slower pace.

 At Talent Garden, we want to give our members and the startup community the chance to easily access expert advice and support from experienced VCs, which is why we created Ireland’s first ever Venture Capitalist in Residence Programme.
 This programme is brought to life through workshops, fireside chats, advisory sessions and panel debates where attendees can gain valuable insights from top VCs from around the world.

-At the beginning of the year, we kicked off proceedings with a Fireside Chat with Entrepreneur, Venture Capitalist and Angel Investor, Brian Caulfield, who shared his global insights and expertise on what makes a good VC investment and the unique relationship of a VC and their investor companies.
+Last year, we kicked off proceedings with a Fireside Chat with Entrepreneur, Venture Capitalist and Angel Investor, Brian Caulfield, who shared his global insights and expertise on what makes a good VC investment and the unique relationship of a VC and their investor companies.

 Brian Caulfield’s Top Tips

 1 | Every startup needs a strong entrepreneur that hold these traits:

 - Ability to think differently about a market

 2 | A founder’s integrity and authenticity is what helps to attract amazing people and resources, whether its great team members or great customers.

 3 | It is vital for an entrepreneur to be aware of their own strengths and weaknesses – if a founder is unable to see his or her flaws early on, it will only bring trouble for the company in the future.

 4 | The best way to approach an investor is with a light touch.
 Simply ask for their insights over a coffee, instead of jumping straight to talking money – “If you want advice, ask for money and if you want money, ask for advice.”